networknt/light-4j/docs/content/architecture/nodejs.md

 the state of each in-flight request.
 This is the biggest problem faced and I have worked with several core Nodejs developers trying to mitigate the risk.

-The end result is to capture that in the server.js and then wait for in-flight to complete as many as possible in a unknown state of the server and then shutdown the server.
+The end result is to capture it in the server.js and then wait for in-flight to complete as many as possible in a unknown state of the server and then shutdown the server.
 Not ideal but it reduce the risk to certain level.
 Due to this reason, Nodejs API platform is only recommended for readonly API in the